What do you do?

 A surprising fact about me

 Barring accidents, I fully expect to live to be 100 (fingers crossed) as I take very good care of myself.
-I am very careful about my health and pay careful attention to my diet, exercise and sleep and I don’t really drink alcohol (no more than one or two small bottles of beer a month) – however, I don’t let that slow me down at parties.
+I am almost obsessive about my health and vitality and pay very close attention to my diet, exercise and sleep and I don’t really drink alcohol (no more than one or two small bottles of beer a month) – however, I don’t let that slow me down at parties.

 Why I wanted to do this project